- Personal Injury Lawyer

 A big rig driver was recently killed after slamming into a restaurant in Pittsburg, CA. Investigations show evidence that the accident could have been prevented if the vehicle had been properly maintained by the trucking company.
 An anonymous employee tipped off the media, claiming to have seen failures of such crucial mechanical elements as tires, brakes, and oil lines.
 Sure enough, the California Highway Patrol was able to provide “a stack of violations” which included driving without a lug nut.

 Commercial trucking companies have a responsibility to keep their equipment in good working order, for the safety of their drivers and everyone else on the road.
 Safety should never be sacrificed for profit.
-If you have been involved in a truck accident, or work for a commercial trucking company that you su
+If you have been involved in a truck accident, or work for a commercial trucking company where you suffered an injury, call experienced attorney Frank Penney for a free consultation.

 Laws about whether or not you can file a lawsuit against a school vary from state to state.
 In California you certainly can, but first you must file a Notice of Claim within six months of the date of injury.
 School districts are government entities and as such are protected by what is known as […]